davidmerfield/Blot/app/documentation/featured/readme.txt

 example.com Julius Caesar, is a politician from Rome

-2. Add an image for the site inside the avatars folder named for the new host:
+2. Add an image for the site inside the ./avatars folder named for the new host:

 example.com.png